Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cats are apex predators.
 That means you will find them at the top of any food chain that they are a part of.
 Apex predators are never afraid of pursuing prey, even if it means scaling large heights.
 Cats need to climb.

 If you don’t want them scratching the surfaces in your home while climbing, get them some cat trees.
-Those products vary in size and shape, so we’re pretty sure you’ll easily find something that complements your space or décor.
+Those products vary in size and shape, so we’re pretty sure you will easily find something that complements your space or décor.
 You can take it to the next level by attaching several floating shelves around the house, to turn the space into a playground.

 6. Stop Door Dashing